Generating Prime Numbers -- A Fast New Method: Introduction

-In this article, we present a simple fast moving algorithm, using both the sieve of Eratosthenes and Bertrand's postulate, to generate prime numbers.
-Let $p_1, p_2, \ldots$ denote the primes $2, 3, \ldots$ numbered in increasing order.
-We start with obtaining primes in successive intervals of the form $[p_i+1, 2p_i]$ and in each such interval Bertrand's postulate ensures existence of prime(s).
-Then, the question arises is whether there exists any other method which generates primes in a faster way?
-Our second method considers intervals of the form $[p_i+1, p_i^2]$ instead of $[p_i+1, 2p_i]$, used in the first method and generates primes in a faster way, $i \geq 2$.
-Again, the question is whether it is the ultimate method, in general, to generates primes in a faster way?
-And our third method is the answer for the above question.
-It considers $[p_i+1, p_i^2+4p_i+3]$ as successive intervals and the width of the interval, in general, is a tight bound in the sense that if we increase the width further, then the algorithm fails.
-All the three methods are presented here for more clarity.
+In this paper, using both the sieve of Eratosthenes and Bertrand postulate, we obtain prime numbers in a faster way by considering $[p_i+1, p_i^2+4p_i+3]$ as consecutive intervals where $p_1, p_2, \ldots$ denotes the primes 2, 3, \ldots numbered in increasing order, $i \geq 2$.
+It is a tight bound in the sense that if we increase the width of the interval still further, then the algorithm will not work, in general.
+We present two more methods to show the fastness of our method.
+In all the three methods, we obtain primes in each successive intervals of the form $[p_i+1, 2p_j]$ and existence of prime(s) in each such intervals is ensured by Bertrand postulate, $j \geq i \geq 2$.
+In the first method, we consider successive intervals $[p_i+1, 2p_i]$, $i \geq 2$.
+In the second method, successive intervals $[p_i+1, p_i^2]$ are considered, $i \geq 2$.
+In the third method, we consider $[p_i+1, p_i^2+4p_i+3]$ as consecutive intervals.
 The author feels that this development is going to revolutionise development in Mathematics, especially in Cryptography, Number theory, Signal processing and Computational Mathematics.